hashobject/blog.hashobject.com/resources/posts/20130901-upstart-configuration-for-clojure-apps.md

 The last 3 lines are the most important:

-  * chdir allows you to configure path to the sorce code
+  * chdir allows you to configure path to the source code
   * setting environment variable LEIN_ROOT disables warning that you may see if you try to run app under the root
   * exec - actually starts your ring server

 This is just sample upstart configuration file.
-You can refere documenatationfor more features.
+You can refer documenatation for more features.

 After you save this configuration you can start your app using `start mywebapp`